xavierclarkvt/dot/README.md

 xcode-select --install
 ```

 The Xcode Command Line Tools includes `git` and `make` (not available on stock macOS).
-Now there are two options:

-1. Clone manually into the desired location:
+Next you will need to clone the repo manually into the desired location:

 ```bash
 git clone https://github.com/webpro/dotfiles.git ~/.dotfiles